andrew/ultimate-awesome/README.md

 - [awesome-rseng](https://github.com/rseng/awesome-rseng) - A curated list of GitHub organizations that primarily serve open source or academic software projects.
 - [awesome-saltproject](https://github.com/saltstack/awesome-saltproject) - A collaborative curated list of awesome Salt Project resources, tutorials and other salted stuff (originally maintained by the since-archived repo
 - [awesome-js](https://github.com/serhiisol/awesome-js) - Сurated list of awesome js extensions, tutorials, resources and other nice things.
-- [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
-Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
-Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [Awesome-Generative-Models-for-Decision-Making-Taxonomy](https://github.com/xyshao23/Awesome-Generative-Models-for-Decision-Making-Taxonomy) - 🔥 A curated list of awesome Generative Models for Decision Making 🔥 (A supplement material to the survey:
 - [nepali-devblogs](https://github.com/yankeexe/nepali-devblogs) - Collection of blogs/publications by Nepali devs.
 - [awesome-dementia-detection](https://github.com/billzyx/awesome-dementia-detection) - Paper list of dementia detection.